percona/community/content/blog/2023/2023-03-17-simple-web-app-docker-compose-nginx-php-mongodb.md

 ---
-title: "How to Develop a Simple Web Application Using Docker, Nginx, PHP, and MongoDB "
+title: "How to Develop a Simple Web Application Using Docker, Nginx, PHP, and Percona Server for MongoDB "
 date: "2023-03-17T00:00:00+00:00"
 draft: false
 tags: ["MongoDB", "Databases", "Percona", "PHP", "Docker"]